 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
-All taught modules are 15 credits.
-Project modules and dissertation modules can be either 15, 30, 45 or 60 credits.
+Modules usually can be either 15, 30, 45 or 60, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

-The structure of our programmes follows clear educational aims that are tailored to each programme.
+The structure of our programmes follow clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes.

 Optional modules for Year 2 - FHEQ Level 5